DejasDejas/Pytorch_CNN_vanilla_binary_weights/README.md

 This repository uses Pytorch library.

-Colaboratory notebooks for part1 et part2 contains some differents visualization tools to compare networks with binary weights and network with no binary weights, e.g.:
+Colaboratory notebooks in Parts 1 and 2 contain visualization tools to compare binary and no binary networks, such as:
 - visualization activations values for a specific data
 - visualization filters trained by network
 - visualization heatmap for prediction data